-The world is a mess right now with the Coronavirus taking its grip.
+At time of writing, the world is a mess with the Coronavirus taking its grip.
 Most (sensible) people are scared to set foot out of the house and with kids being off school it’s nigh on impossible for some people to get out to work and earn a crust.
 We’re all scared about what’s going to happen next.

 What the hell do you do under these circumstances?